On the quantum chromatic number of Hamming and generalized Hadamard graphs: Preliminaries

-Note that both Hamming and Composition graphs are Cayley graphs over an Abelian group.
-The eigenvalues of an Abelian Cayley graph can be expressed in an elegant way.
-Before presenting their eigenvalues, we first recall some basics of the characters of an Abelian group.
+Recall that both Hamming and Composition graphs are Cayley graphs over an abelian group.
+The eigenvalues of an abelian Cayley graph can be expressed elegantly.
+Before presenting their eigenvalues, we first recall some basics of the characters of an abelian group.

-Let $\mathbb{G}$ be a finite Abelian group.
+Let $\mathbb{G}$ be a finite abelian group.
 A character $\varphi$ of $\mathbb{G}$ is a homomorphism from $\mathbb{G}$ to the multiplicative group of complex numbers, i.e., $\varphi:\mathbb{G}\to\mathbb{C}^{\times}$, satisfying $\varphi(xy)=\varphi(x)\varphi(y)$.
 Let $\widehat{\mathbb{G}}$ denote the set of all characters of $\mathbb{G}$.
 For each $x \in \mathbb{G}$, we have $\varphi(x)^{|\mathbb{G}|} = \varphi(|\mathbb{G}|x) = \varphi(0_\mathbb{G}) = 1$.
 Thus the values of $\varphi$ are $|\mathbb{G}|$-th roots of unity.
-Moreover, $\widehat{\mathbb{G}}$ forms an Abelian group under entrywise multiplication, and there is a canonical isomorphism from $\mathbb{G}$ to $\widehat{\mathbb{G}}$.
+Moreover, $\widehat{\mathbb{G}}$ forms an abelian group under entrywise multiplication, and there is a canonical isomorphism from $\mathbb{G}$ to $\widehat{\mathbb{G}}$.
 Under this isomorphism, we can relabel $\widehat{\mathbb{G}} = \{\varphi_g : g \in \mathbb{G}\}$ such that $\varphi_{g+h} = \varphi_g \varphi_h$ and $\varphi_g(h) = \varphi_h(g)$ for all $g,h \in \mathbb{G}$.